Eccenux/jenkins-scripts/README.param-groups.md

 ### Step 3.
 End a group ###

-Group continues until the end of params or next group start box.
+Group continues until the end of parameters or next group start box.
-To end a group before the end of params add a "Choice" parameter named `group-start` with option "-".
+To end a group before the end of parameters add a "Choice" parameter named `group-start` with option "-".
+You can also use `group-end` or `group-end_<0-9>`.